 when destroying a middle segment causes it to split into two smaller creatures.

 Segmented serpents are quite easy to design; they're simply a line of enemies, each told to follow the one in front.
-Some games seem to be aware of how lazy this looks, and put additional work into making them look good: the second boss in the Taito game Metal Black
+Some games seem to be aware of how lazy this looks, and put additional work into making them look good: the second boss in Metal Black

 is an excellent example, with segments which properly change shape depending on their position and angle.